meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 #### Events:
 1. Boat carrying last load of supplies too heavy
 2. Mutineers were left aboard the ship, and they are firing the swivel
-3. People on the jolly-boat fire back
+3. People on the [:jolly-boat](https://en.wikipedia.org/wiki/Jolly_boat) fire back
 4. Boat sinks with many provisions

 #### Analysis:
 This chapter introduces a complication for the honest men, as they are stuck on the island missing a goodly chunk of their supplies, and with fire coming from two directions - the coast (Hands and co on the Hispanola with the swivel gun) and on land (the mutineers using small arms).
-This requires them to hunker down for a siege at the stockade, which is the climax for this part.
+This requires them to hunker down for a siege at the [:stockade](https://en.wikipedia.org/wiki/Stockade), which is the climax for this part.

 ## Annotated chapter
 THIS fifth trip was quite different from any of the others.
 In the